 The best thing about becoming a tradesman is you don’t require any high

 qualifications.
-However, to become a plumber, one must have a High School Diploma or a GED or an equivalent degree and be above 18.
+However, to become a plumber, one must have a high school diploma, a GED, or an equivalent degree and be above 18.

 If you fulfill the above requirements, you must be wondering how to get a plumber vocational training?
 Or if you need to attend a plumbing trade school?
 Read further…